SiemensIndustrialEdgeITA/node-red-contrib-siemens-sentron/README.md

 ## Equipment compatibility

+Compare the values obtained with the measures on the installed device and report any bugs such as:
++ measured value error
++ measured value format
++ unit of measure

 These modules have been developed and tested on:
 + SENTRON PAC2200
 + 7KN Powercenter 1000 with 5SL6 COM